 Mental Health Professionals Opting Out of Medicare

 There are many reasons why a growing number of doctors are opting out of Medicare.
 Some are frustrated by slow pay times, low pay and Medicare rules.
-For instance, in 2015 some doctors will face penalties if they don’t offer quality measures to the government or switch to digitized medical records.
 Some doctors and psychiatrists want to have more control over their practices than they feel Medicare offers, while others have concerns about billing practices or privacy policies under the program.
 Doctors and psychiatrists who opt out of Medicare rely on direct payment from patients or private insurance for reimbursement.

 Non-Medicare Government Regulations Mental Health Professionals Should be Aware of